Church of England seeks to put an end to payday lenders

 LONDON The Church of England will seek to drive Britain's controversial payday lenders out of business by launching its own credit unions, Archbishop of Canterbury Justin Welby said in an interview published late on Wednesday.

-Welby, who has led the church since March, is among leading critics of firms like short-term lender Wonga and Provident Financial (PFG.L), which typically provide hard-up families with loans of up to 1000 pounds to be repaid when they receive weekly or monthly wages.
+Welby, who has led the church since March, is among leading critics of firms like short-term lender Wonga and Provident Financial, which typically provide hard-up families with loans of up to 1000 pounds to be repaid when they receive weekly or monthly wages.

 The archbishop said he had met with the chief executive of short-term lender Wonga, Errol Damelin, and told him "we're not in the business of trying to legislate you out of existence, we're trying to compete you out of existence", according to an interview with Total Politics magazine's August issue.